newatoms/beta/_private/costumer-acquisition/communication-plan.md

 ## Website
-To stimulate the use of content marketing and the quality of the content we can make the website a place where team members and outsiders are be able to develop themselves in use of content marketing and the creation of content.
+To stimulate the use of content marketing and the quality of the content we can make the website a place where team members and outsiders are able to develop themselves in the use of content marketing and the creation of content.

 * A item about the relevance of content marketing.
 * A item about the uses of content marketing.